Twelve Core Challenges and Fifty Rapid Responses

 Response

 The system continues to operate.
-Representation is constitutionally guaranteed rather than contingent upon participation.
-Seats attach to communities, not to parties.
+Representation is constitutionally attached to communities, not dependent on party participation alone.

 Non-participation within the Council of Ireland results in loss of influence, not institutional paralysis.
 There is no veto by refusal and no capacity to hold governance hostage.
 Rights remain intact; government proceeds.